Vaccine hopes surged Global shares rose 7.7% and 12.2% in hedged and unhedged terms, respectively.…

 1. Financial Planners Only Help Wealthy People

-This is likely one of the biggest barriers to people engaging the help of a financial planner.
 Do not avoid getting help from an adviser because you think that you are not wealthy enough or do not earn enough money.
-It is the job of a financial adviser to assess your financial situation, no matter prosperous or dire, and to come up with strategies to improve your financial position.
+It is the job of a financial adviser to assess your financial situation, no matter how prosperous or dire, and to come up with strategies to improve your financial position.
 Financial planners work with people in all stages of life, singles, young couples, families, pre-retirees.
 Importantly, a good financial planner will focus on what your goals are and formulate a plan to help you achieve them.
 So, whether you are a young couple wanting to save for a house and get married, a single person with mounting debt, a family wanting to put money away for this child’s education, a pre-retiree wanting to travel Australia in a caravan, a financial planner is there to help you achieve your goals and improve your financial outlook.

 Having an ongoing relationship with a financial adviser is about much more than just what to do with your superannuation.
 A good adviser will take a holistic view of your financial position and advise you on strategies to maximise and protect your financial position and reduce your risk.
 Depending on your financial circumstance and stage in life, quality advisers will cover off many facets such as: